Kim Kardashian Not Going Crazy Over Kanye West’s Crush On Big Sister Kourtney, Per ‘Gossip Cop’

-Does Kim Kardashian’s husband, Kanye West, have a crush on her older sister, Kourtney Kardashian?
+Does Kim Kardashian’s husband, Kanye West, have a crush on her older sister — Kourtney Kardashian?
 New rumors suggest that Kanye has been drooling over Kourtney, and that Kim is not happy about the situation.

 However, according to an August 26 report by Gossip Cop, the rumors are simply unfounded.
-The outlet reveals that NW in Australia previously reported that Kim Kardashian’s husband, Kanye West, has a crush on her big sister, Kourtney, and that she is furious about the situation.
+The outlet reveals that NW in Australia previously reported that Kim Kardashian’s husband, Kanye West, has a crush on her big sister, Kourtney, and that she is furious about the situation — despite any lack of hard evidence.

 “One sister in particular who’s caught Ye’s eye — Kourtney!
 And needless to say, Kim is fuming over his [c]reepy [c]rush.
-Kanye hangs off Kourt’s every word and is always telling Kim how hot he thinks Kourt is,” an alleged source is quoted as saying.
+Kanye hangs off Kourt’s every word and is always telling Kim how hot he thinks Kourt is,” said an alleged source as quoted by NW.

 “But it’s so not cool for Kim seeing her husband drooling over her big sister, especially when he’s not exactly subtle about it,” NW’s source allegedly stated, also adding that Kanye West hasn’t been able to take his eyes off of Kourtney Kardashian lately, and that he has been “texting” her “non-stop,” also making the bold claim that Kim and Kanye’s marriage is on “shaky ground.”